 |MoneyGram||Bank account, credit or debit card, cash||Minimum and maximum varies by country||Bank transfer, cash pickup, other options by location||2–4 days||190+ countries and 45+ currencies|

 |Western Union||Bank account, credit or debit card, cash||Minimum and maximum varies by country||Bank transfer, cash pickup, e-wallet||Varies from minutes to 5+ days||200+ countries|

 |PayPal||Bank transfer, credit or debit card, PayPal credit||Minimum varies by country (about $0.02); maximum $10,000 per transfer||PayPal transfer, bank transfer||Varies from minutes to 1 day||202 countries|

-That you’ll get stronger exchange rates with PayPal is clear-cut.
-But depending on how much you’re sending, you could pay higher transfer fees with PayPal.
-Then if your recipient doesn’t have a bank account, MoneyGram’s or Western Union’s cash pickup may be your best option.
+That you’ll get stronger exchange rates with Western Union is clear-cut.
+In addition, if you transfer to your recipient’s bank account with a credit/debit card, you’d enjoy $0 in transfer fees.
+If your recipient doesn’t have a bank account, consider MoneyGram’s or Western Union’s cash pickup option.

 Ultimately, you’ll want to compare money transfer specialists to find a provider that’s right for your situation.

 More guides on Finder

 Apps and bank accounts to split bills with friends